channdara/flutter_translator/README.md

 ),
 ```

-* To display the value from the map data, just use the getString function
+* To display the value from the Map data, just call the **getString** function
-by providing context and key
+by providing context and key of the data
 ```
 translator.getString(context, 'title');
 ```